Skip to code content (skip section selection)

 (L) Construction standards and specifications.
-All streets and sidewalks required by this section shall be constructed according to the specifications of the town's Engineering Design Manual, except that the Town Council may permit sidewalks to be constructed with other materials when they conclude that:
+All streets and sidewalks required by this section shall be constructed according to the specifications of the town's Engineering design manual, except that the Town Engineer may permit sidewalks to be constructed with other materials when they conclude that:

 (1) Such sidewalks would serve the residents of the development as adequately as concrete sidewalks;

 (2) Such sidewalks would be more environmentally desirable or more in keeping with the overall design of the development; or